HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 Neither the EU Commission or US Department of Justice (DOJ) state how web accessibility standards have to be met—just that they must be met.
 From the [DOJ ADA Title II rulemaking](https://www.federalregister.gov/documents/2024/04/24/2024-07758/nondiscrimination-on-the-basis-of-disability-accessibility-of-web-information-and-services-of-state) The rule “does not address the internal policies or procedures that public entities might implement to conform to the technical standard under this rule.”

-In some instances, a combination of automated remediation tools and manual expertise has the potential to accelerate accessibility improvements.
+In some instances, a combination of overlays and manual expertise has the potential to accelerate accessibility improvements.

 ## **Sectors and accessibility**